AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Neuro-Symbolic Friction Learning

-Training the model in real-world settings presents greater challenges compared to simulation environments.
-Two major obstacles arise: the unavailability of terrain-type segmentation, which prevents the application of prior knowledge loss, and the introduction of significant bias in the dynamics loss due to noisy sensor measurements.
-Additionally, substantial uncertainties exist in the vehicle model, particularly in determining the mass distribution.
-To address these challenges, we developed a more robust method using bilevel optimization as shown in \fref{fig:real_training}, inspired by the concept of imperative learning (IL) \citep{wang2024imperative}.
-We design a lower-level optimization \eqref{eq:bilevel-lower} to jointly optimize the predicted Stribeck coefficients $\mathbf{S}_{pred}$ and vehicle parameters such that they satisfy a set of physical constraints $C$.
-The optimized coefficients $\mathbf{S}^*$ then served as pseudo-labels to update the neural network $f_\theta$ in upper-level optimization \eqref{eq:bilevel-upper}, where $\boldsymbol\theta$ is model weights.
-The process is formulated as
+\bl{Training in real-world settings presents greater challenges compared to simulation environments.
+Two major obstacles arise: labeling terrain types is difficult, and noisy sensor measurements introduce significant bias into the physics model.
+Additionally, substantial uncertainties exist in the vehicle model, particularly in determining the mass distribution and inertia matrix.
+To address these challenges, we develop a self-supervised approach based on bilevel optimization, inspired by imperative learning \citep{wang2025imperative}.
+This approach jointly refines the predicted Stribeck coefficients, sensor noises, and the vehicle's inertia matrix to satisfy a set of physical constraints, thereby mitigating the effects of sensor noise and vehicle model uncertainty.} \bl{Specifically, we adopt alternating optimization to solve the bilevel optimization \eqref{eq:bilevel}, i.e., the physics-based optimization in the lower-level \eqref{eq:bilevel-lower} and network training in the upper-level \eqref{eq:bilevel-upper} are executed alternately until convergence, enabling self-supervised learning.}